 Check that your Date and Time is correct

-This one is weird but oftentimes is the source of trouble for a variety of problems, including this error.
+This one is weird but often is the source of trouble for a variety of issues, including this error.
 Go to Settings > General > Date&Time and verify the information is correct.
 If not, update it.
 If it is correct, try toggling OFF and then back ON Set Automatically.
 Wait 10-20 seconds between toggling OFF and then back ON.

 Adjust Speech Settings

 - Go to Settings -> General -> Accessibility -> Speech